Nike – stabilisation signals emerge within downtrend.

 Nike’s revenue is generated from various sources within its business operations, with a primary focus on key areas such as footwear, apparel, and equipment, as well as brand licensing and digital platforms.
 Nike’s main revenue streams are outlined below:

 • Footwear sales: Nike’s largest source of revenue is footwear, including athletic sneakers, casual shoes, and specialised models for running, basketball, and fitness.
-In Q3 fiscal 2025, footwear remained the dominant category; however, quarterly data show a revenue decline in this segment, highlighting challenges linked to excess inventory and competitive pressures
+In Q3 fiscal 2025, footwear remained the dominant category; however, quarterly data show a revenue decline in this segment, highlighting challenges related to excess inventory and competitive pressures.

-On 20 March, Nike released its earnings report for Q3 of fiscal year 2025, which ended on 28 February.
+On 20 March, Nike released its Q3 2025 financial results for the quarter ended 28 February.
 Below are the key financial figures compared to the same period last year:

 • Revenue: 11.27 billion USD (–9%)